October 12th 2020

-Hot flushes, chills and increased sensitivity can be a regular occurrence - needs can change from day to day, therefore making a consistent daily skincare regime especially tricky to nail down.
+Hot flushes, chills and increased sensitivity can be a regular occurrence - needs can change from day to day and month to month.
+A consistent daily skincare regime can be complicated.
 “In our research, we have specifically studied how skin changes from one decade of life to the next – all the way from the teens to the eighties, and while there are a couple of tipping points in your 30s and 40s, we observed the biggest changes during women’s menopause - usually in their 50s and 60s,” says Dr Frauke Neuser, Olay Principal Scientist.
 “Skin regeneration and repair slow down significantly, while ageing processes are accelerated.”

-In addition, skin becomes thinner because of decreases in oestrogen levels.
+Skin also becomes thinner because of decreases in oestrogen levels.
 "There is a significant loss of collagen in our skin at the time of menopause.
-Hyaluronic acid levels also drop (a very important humectant)," says dermatologist Dr Justine Hextall on behalf of The Harley Medical Group.
+Hyaluronic acid levels also drop (a very important humectant)," says dermatologist Dr Justine Hextall.
 "As a result, skin loses its glow and elasticity."
 We're also more redness-prone too during these years.
 "The ceramides that act as cement in the skin barrier also reduce with time and skin becomes drier and therefore often more irritated."

-There’s a growing demand for products that can help tackle these concerns and brands are looking to meet it thanks to a range of launches designed to both help slow down the ageing process and also relieve the physical discomfort that menopausal symptoms can cause.
+There’s a growing demand for products that can tackle these concerns and brands are beginning to meet it.
+A range of launches is designed to help slow down the ageing process and also relieve the physical discomfort that menopausal symptoms can cause.

 From high street and high end, here’s a run-down of some of the latest and greatest.